 Cheryl E. Davis/Shutterstock

 Soup is good food?
 Maybe not.
-“Once again the label on certain soups can easily lead you to believe it’s a great nutritious food with 16g of protein,” says Varbanova.
+“Once again the label on certain soups can easily lead you to believe it’s a nutritious food with 16g of protein,” says Varbanova.
 “Once you look on the back, however, you’ll see that this soup is full of junk.
 Some of the ingredients here are modified food starch, carrageenan, sugar, canola oil, disodium inosinate, and disodium guanylate.”
 Carrageenan has been linked to digestive problems and inflammation, she notes.
 Also, canola oil is a refined cooking oil that goes through a heavy amount of processing with chemical solvents, neutralizers, bleach, and deodorizers before it ends up in the bottle.